The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 exec type, and eventually providers, to ensure they don’t regress during this set of code changes.

-#24 Updated by Matt Robinson about 3 years ago
+#24 Updated by Matt Robinson almost 4 years ago

 Moving forward the shell provider should use the array form of commands to Util.execute to prepend the “sh -c” instead of doing it in string interpolation.
 Also, to test this, rather than doing expects on execute we should actually let a few simple shell commands run (true, false, echo) and then assert what the output is on the type returns property.

-#30 Updated by eric sorenson almost 3 years ago
+#30 Updated by eric sorenson over 3 years ago

 - Status changed from Closed to Re-opened